Azure-Samples/AzureDevOps-onnxruntime-jetson/README.md

 > Note that you must have administrator privileges over the Azure subscription to complete these steps.

 Follow the instructions from the section __Service Principal Authentication__ in [this notebook](https://github.com/Azure/MachineLearningNotebooks/blob/master/how-to-use-azureml/manage-azureml-service/authentication-in-azureml/authentication-in-azureml.ipynb) to create a service principal for your project.
 We recommend to scope the Service Principal to the _Resource Group_.
+When editing Access Control, select _Contributor_ and add your Service Principal to your Resource Group.

 <p align="left"><img width="50%" src="media/ado_lib.png" alt="Library in Azure DevOps project"/></p>